mahmad-alaadwy/HandWritten-character-recognition-using-genetic-algorithms/README.md

 # HandWritten character recognition using genetic algorithms

-Handwriting Recognition enables a person to scribble something on a piece of paper and then convert it into text.
+Handwriting Recognition enables a person to scribble something on a paint window and then convert it into text.
 If we look into the practical reality there are enumerable styles in which a character may be written.
 These styles can be self combined to generate more styles.
 Even if a small child knows the basic styles a character can be written,